whippingdot/Language-Tutorials/README.md

+### Note

+I have something important going on until April 9th so this repository might not be active.
+Expect frequent updates after! 🎉

 # Intro

 These are tutorials in languages made in the **english** language ~~luckily~~.
 The coding languages taught currently are Python, C++, and Ruby.
 Markdown doesn't count as a coding language but we are teaching it too.